ForrestHilton/supplementary-reader/README.md

 supplementary-reader speak screenshot [speed] supplementary-reader stop

-speed is in words per minute and defaults to 225
+speed is in words per minute and defaults to 150

 # Dependency's #

 * xorg (sort of)
 * xclip
-* espeak (in the current version)
+* espeak-ng (in the current version)
 * gnome-screenshot (gnome is not required)
 * tesseract
 * bash